openshift/oadp-operator/blogs/data-mover/data-mover-1.3/data-mover-1.3.0-overview.md

 <h2>Restore Process</h2>
 <div>
 A user creates a restore CR, no additional data mover options or parameters are required.
 Velero calls the RIA V2 api to create a PV and PVC in the protected namespace (openshift-adp).
-The status will move from `New` to `InProgress`.<br><br>
+The backup status will move from `New` to `InProgress`.<br><br>

-The data from backup is queried from the remotely stored DataUpload CR and written to local ConfigMaps.
-A ConfigMap is created for each PV to be restored and are temporary objects that are deleted upon the restore completion.
-The ConfigMap stores vital information like the Repo Snapshot ID.
+The data from backup is queried from the remotely stored DataUpload CR and written to the local ConfigMaps.
+A ConfigMap is created for each PV to be restored.
+These Configmaps are temporary objects that are deleted upon the restore's workflow completion.
+The ConfigMap stores vital information like the Repo Snapshot ID or VolumeSnapshotContent name.
+The data stored in the ConfigMap is then used to build the DataDownload CR spec.

+The DataMover plugin creates the DataDownload CR and DataDownload Controller reconciles on the CR.
+The Node-Agent begins the download the backed up PV data from S3.

-As the data from the backup is downloaded via DataDownload Controller via Kopia the target volume is marked as not ready to prevent binding.
+As the data from the backup is downloaded via DataDownload Controller via Kopia the target volume is marked as not ready.
+In order  to prevent the volume from binding the spec.VolumeName set to empty ("").
 The status of the download can be viewed from the DataDownload CR object as `Accepted`, `Prepared`, or `InProgress`.
+Similarly with the Data Mover backup process a user may find temporary objects (i.e., pods, PVCs, PVs) created in the protected namespace (openshift-adp) during this step.

-Once the DataDownload is in status `Completed`, the target PVC should have been created in the target user namespace and waiting for binding.
+Once the DataDownload is in a terminal status `Completed`, the target PVC should have been created in the target user namespace and waiting for binding.
 The PV's claim reference is written to the target PVC in the target user namespace and the PVC will be immediately bound to the target PV.

+Please note the advantage of reusing the same cluster scoped PV throughout the restore eliminates the need to recopy the PV data from the protected namespace to the application namespace as was the requirement for OADP-1.2

 </div>
 <hr>